 SIGNIFICANCE: The most recent quarter will always be undercounted due to lagging claims and therefore is not displayed.
 Adult and Youth CPR enrollment has somewhat stabilized after several years of steady growth, but Youth CPR was showing very gradual increases in the previous four quarters.

-The July-September 2017 counts reflect only fee-for-service CPR recipients since the PPS shadow claims are not available yet to include CCBHC CPR consumers.
+Note: The July-September and October-December 2017 counts reflect only fee-for-service CPR recipients since the PPS billing is not done through CVS yet.